fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 Include the theme files in the `vendor/assets/javascripts/fusioncharts/` folder of your project.
 This step is optional, the chart will render with the default theme (fusion) even if the theme is not applied.

-Add the following code of lines in the app/assets/javascripts/application.js file as shown below:
+Add the following code in the `app/assets/javascripts/application.js` file as shown below:

 ```
 //= require fusioncharts/fusioncharts